ENERGY STAR Score for Offices

 - Number of Workers

-- Weather and Climate (using Heating and Cooling Degree Days, retrieved based on Zip code)
+- Weather and Climate (using Cooling Degree Days, retrieved based on Zip code)

-- Percent of the Building that is Heated and Cooled
+- Percent of the Building that is Cooled

-- Whether or not the building is a Bank Branch (Smaller banks show different performance)
+- Whether or not the Building is a Bank Branch (Small Banks show different performance)

 - Release Date.
 The ENERGY STAR score for offices is updated periodically as more recent data becomes available: